 How to serve Shabu shabu

-The fish broth should be placed in a fondue pot, on high heat, to cook the meat.
-Everyone should pick up the item they prefer using their own chopsticks, dipping their chosen ingredient into the broth.
-Take it out when you think it's done.
+The fish broth should be placed in a fondue pot, kept at a high temperature to cook the meat.
+Each person should take the item they prefer using their own chopsticks, dipping the chosen ingredient in the broth.
+Remove it when you consider it ready.

-Tofu just wait for it to hydrate and heat up, then you can remove it.
-Each person should receive a container of sauce, and rice to go with it.
-After eating all the food, they usually mix the remaining soup with rice, ramen or udon, this action is called Shime.
+The tofu just needs to be waited for to hydrate and heat, and it can be removed.
+Each person should receive a dipping sauce container and rice to accompany.
+After eating all the food, they usually mix the remaining soup with rice, ramen, or udon; this action is called Shime.

 If you prefer to visit a Shabu Shabu restaurant, your job will be much easier.
-You will be served with a large pot that can sometimes be split in two.
-You choose the sauces and the meats and vegetables you prefer and dip for a short time.
+You will be served with a large pot that can sometimes be divided into two.
+You choose the sauces and the meats and vegetables you prefer and dip them for a short time.

-You must remove the meat with chopsticks and dip it in another sauce to finally consume the food.
-Not all vegetables or meats cooked in the pan need to be dipped in the second sauce.
-Sometimes it's good to have a basic understanding of which sauce to choose.
+You should remove the meat with chopsticks and dip it in another sauce before finally consuming the food.
+Not all vegetables or meats cooked in the pot need to be dipped in the second sauce.
+Sometimes it is good to have a basic knowledge of which sauce to choose.

-Both Nabe and Shabu Shabu are thin slices of meat and vegetables cooking in a pan, so what's the difference between Shabu Shabu and Sukiyaki?
-Sukiyaki is a dish of Japanese origin and different from shabu shabu, the meat is cooked completely, sometimes even grilled before taking it to the sauce.
+Both Nabe and Shabu Shabu are thin slices of meat and vegetables cooking in a pot, so what is the difference between Shabu Shabu and Sukiyaki?
+Sukiyaki is a dish of Japanese origin, and unlike shabu shabu, the meat is cooked completely, sometimes even grilled before being placed in the sauce.

-Both can be dipped in the sauce, but the main difference is that Sukiyaki is often cooked in a skillet style and offers a rich flavor, seasoned with soy sauce and sugar, while shabu shabu is a hot pot filled with sauce and looks more with a soup.
+Both can be dipped in sauce, but the main difference is that Sukiyaki is usually cooked in a skillet style and offers a rich flavor, seasoned with soy sauce and sugar, while shabu shabu is a hot pot full of sauce and resembles more of a soup.

-WHAT IS THE DIFFERENCE OF SHABU SHABU AND NABE?
+WHAT IS THE DIFFERENCE BETWEEN SHABU SHABU AND NABE?

 The word Nabe literally means pot, so both Sukiyaki and Shabu Shabu fall into the category of foods that are cooked in a pot like Oden, motsunabe, yodofu, yosenabe, chankonabe, and others.

-Nabe usually refers to any dish cooked in a pan, but unlike Shabu Shabu the term Nabe can be a simple traditional meal where we put rice, noodles, gyoza, moyashi, meat and other vegetables in the pan.
+Nabe usually refers to any dish cooked in a pot, but unlike Shabu Shabu, the term Nabe can be a simple traditional meal where we put rice, noodles, gyoza, moyashi, meat, and other vegetables in the pot.

-I hope you enjoyed this little article, we'll update you soon with news.
-Thanks for the comments and shares.
+I hope you enjoyed this short article; we will update it soon with news.
+Thank you for the comments and shares.